docbrown1981/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/find-machines-by-ip.md

 Find machines seen with the requested internal IP in the time range of 15 minutes prior and after a given timestamp.

-The given timestamp must be in the past 30 days.
+The given timestamp must be in the past 30 days and use UTC.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Use Microsoft Defender ATP APIs](apis-intro.md)